istio/istio.io/content/en/blog/2023/istiocon-china/index.md

     caption="IstioCon China 2023, Welcome"
     >}}

-The welcome speech was followed by a sponsored keynote from Justin Pettit from Google, on "Istio Ambient Mesh as a Managed Infrastructure" which highlighted the importance and priority of the Ambient model in the Istio community, especially for our top supporters like Google Cloud.
+The welcome speech was followed by a sponsored keynote from Justin Pettit from Google, on "Istio Ambient Mesh as a Managed Infrastructure" which highlighted the importance and priority of the ambient model in the Istio community, especially for our top supporters like Google Cloud.

 {{< image width="75%"
     link="./sponsored-keynote-google.jpg"